Aerospace Engineering (Private Pilot Instruction) BEng

 All our students also take the Global Engineering Challenge, where teams of students work to solve engineering problems in developing countries.
 This is designed to develop you as a professional engineer and enhance your career prospects.

-Our courses are accredited by the Royal Aeronautical Society, the Institution of Mechanical Engineers, the Institution of Engineering and Technology and the Institute of Materials, Minerals and Mining.
+This course is accredited by the Royal Aeronautical Society, the Institution of Mechanical Engineers, the Institution of Engineering and Technology and the Institute of Materials, Minerals and Mining.

 The modules listed below are examples from the last academic year.
 There may be some changes before you start your course.
 For the very latest module information, check with the department directly.